alexhaurin/Lab5/README.md

 Our program is a simple number guessing game.
 You input numbers and the program will tell you *higher* or *lower* until you guess the randomly generated number.

 ![](https://lh3.googleusercontent.com/proxy/ft5PCsOcgSS_apBl-_WcQbz1S6Le5GoPDhTHpNrnKh7XbnGGh_e_z_1WxWO20qA0GJ6Lm6fMnKhCPj_BF9IONiG8ZFT1OqLp-_tMrw8pOTEd)

+# Our License
+We chose an MIT license simply because it is one of the most open liscense and lets people use this code with very little restrictions.